Social and environmental communication

 Hera on the Internet

-Hera is continually committed to ensuring effective web communication, which fully meets the transparency expectations of its stakeholders (local communities, customers, shareholders, suppliers, investors and students) and is in line with the principles of environmental sustainability which has always been in the company’s DNA.
-The Group website, therefore, is not only an important showcase for the company but also a service tool that is constantly updated and renewed, with the creation of new thematic pages (for example, in 2017 with the sections Shared Value and Hera for circular economy; the latter had a part dedicated to the Group’s entrance into the prestigious CE100 programme of the Ellen MacArthur Foundation).
+Hera is continually committed to ensuring effective web communication, which fully meets the transparency expectations of its stakeholders and is in line with the principles of environmental sustainability which has always been in the company’s DNA.
+The Group website is an important communication tool between the company and citizens, offering a service that is constantly updated and renewed.

 Excluding AcegasApsAmga and Marche Multiservizi